Service update during Covid-19

-Voluntary Norfolk’s digital inclusion work enables Norwich residents to develop the skills and capabilities to access digital technologies, increasing their confidence and resilience.
+Voluntary Norfolk’s digital inclusion work enables Norwich residents to develop the skills, capabilities and confidence to access online services, support and activities and increase their independence, wellbeing and resilience.

 The internet and digital technologies provide a lifeline for people who find themselves physically and emotionally isolated.
-We work with volunteers who coach local residents and lead them to gain more confidence with digital technologies.
-These newly-gained skills often help local residents battle social isolation.
 With more than 1 in 10 Norwich adults never having been online, supporting people to develop digital skills can make a real difference in the local community.
+We work with volunteers who coach local residents to gain new skills and confidence with digital technologies, to help tackle social isolation.

-Volunteers coach and support people to develop their confidence and ability to use digital technologies.
-They work with clients to identify the goals that are important to them, whether that be budgeting or keeping in touch with friends and relatives.
-The support volunteers provide could also involve activities like teaching how to send an email, use a search engine, or fill out an online form.
+Our volunteers work with clients to identify the goals that are important to them, whether that be budgeting or keeping in touch with friends and relatives.
+The support volunteers provide can involve activities like teaching how to send an email, use a search engine, or fill out an online form.

 Thanks to our volunteers, people who may have never used a computer, tablet or other communication device have the chance to learn something new.
 Working one-to-one with residents and support groups in the community, our volunteers enable people to lead fuller, more independent lives.